tesselode/nata/readme.md

 ```

 ## Usage - OOP style
+In the traditional OOP (object oriented programming) style, an entity is a table that contains both **data** and **functions**.
+For example, a player entity may have `x` and `y` variables for position, as well as functions such as `jump`.
+Generally, all entities will have some of the same functions, such as `update` or `draw`, which contain behavior unique to that entity.

 ### Creating an entity pool
 ```lua
 pool = nata.new()
 ```
+Creates a pool which holds entities.

 ### Queueing entities to be added to the pool
 ```lua
 entity = pool:queue(entity, ...)
 ```
 Adds an entity to the queue and returns it.
-Any additional arguments will be passed to `entity.add` when it is added.
+Additional arguments are stored to be passed to `entity.add` when the queue is flushed.

 ### Adding queued entities
 ```lua
 pool:flush()
 ```
+Adds all of the entities in the queue to the pool.
+For each entity, `entity:add(...)` will be called (if it exists), where `...` is the arguments passed to `pool.queue`.

 ### Calling an event for all entities
 ```lua